 Using a fax machine connected to VoIP often ends in frustration with many failed transmissions.
 For occasional faxing, initiating a few straightforward changes to the fax machine's settings, as well as using the proper VoIP codec, can improve your success.
-With these settings relatively stable faxing over VoIP can be accomplished.
+With these settings, relatively stable faxing over VoIP can often be accomplished.

-Businesses that depend on faxing, including those companies that transmit and receive multipage documents, a traditional fax connected to copper phone line or a virtual fax service is essential.
+Businesses that depend on faxing, including those companies that transmit and receive multipage documents, a traditional fax connected to a copper phone line or a virtual fax service is essential.

 Some VoIP services use a compressed codec which will cause fax transmissions to fail.
 Additionally, a few services offer a "fax" setting which forces the connection to use G711.
 If you discover a setting "bandwidth saver" it should not be enabled.

-Faxing over a VoIP connection has improved over years, but businesses that do more than an occasional fax should remain with a traditional PSTN fax line rather than fax over VoIP.
+Faxing over a VoIP connection has improved over the years, but businesses that do more than an occasional fax should remain with a traditional PSTN fax line rather than faxing over VoIP.
 We find that in regulated corporations like insurance, healthcare, financial services, legal and real-estate, fax remains an essential requirement.
 However, some excellent virtual fax service providers are modest in cost and offer exceptional applications.
 Perhaps the ideal solution is to switch to a reliable cloud-based fax service.